MicrosoftDocs/msteams-docs/msteams-platform/resources/dev-preview/developer-preview-features.md

 * Custom defined app icons are currently not working in chat
 * If you upload an app with a bot to a chat in the *Developer Preview* version of Teams, and you switch back to the *Public* version, there might be some UI or behavior inconsistencies.
 If you run into any issues, please uninstall the app in *Developer Preview*
 * Bot menus do not currently work with the `groupchat` scope
-* Deeplinks into tabs in group chat do not work
+* Deep links into tabs in group chat do not work
 * There is a limit of 5 uploaded apps per chat